Seth Lederman: Biography

 Lederman earned his bachelor's degree in chemistry from Princeton University where he graduated cum laude in 1979.
 He completed his M.D. from Columbia University in 1983 and continued his training at the Columbia Presbyterian Medical Center until 1986.
 Lederman became an instructor at Columbia in 1985, assistant professor in 1988 and associate professor with tenure in 1996.
 From October 30, 2015, until November 1, 2016, he took a leave of absence, and left Columbia in April 2017.
 In addition to his research, he served as attending physician in the Edward Daniels Faulkner Arthritis Clinic at Columbia Presbyterian Hospital from 1988 to 1996 and served as associate attending physician at Columbia Presbyterian Hospital until 2000 (now New York Presbyterian Hospital).

 As assistant professor at Columbia, Lederman discovered the CD40-Ligand (CD154) and elucidated the molecular basis of T cell helper function.
 He also collaborated with Professor David Baltimore in identifying and functionally characterizing the CD40 signaling molecule, TRAF-3.
 Lederman's "early work on HIV contributed to the understanding of how the V3 loop of HIV gp120 was involved in fusion with CD4 cell membranes, an early and essential event in viral entry and infection".

 Lederman founded Targent Pharmaceuticals, which sold levoleucovorin to Spectrum Pharmaceuticals, which markets it as Fusilev.
 He co-founded and served as a managing partner of Konanda Pharma Partners and Konanda Pharma Fund I, LP, and its wholly owned operating companies, Validus and Fontus Pharmaceuticals Inc. Validus acquired Fontus and markets Equetro (carbamazepine – Extended Release), Marplan (isocarboxazid) and Rocaltrol (calcitriol).

-Lederman founded Tonix Pharmaceuticals, which is developing TNX-102 SL for post-traumatic stress disorder (PTSD).
-FDA awarded TNX -102 SL "Breakthrough Therapy" designation for PTSD because its effects in military-related PTSD have the potential to improve upon existing therapies.
+Lederman founded Tonix Pharmaceuticals, which developed TNX-102 SL, an investigational sublingual tablet for post-traumatic stress disorder (PTSD) and fibromyalgia.
+In January 2024, Tonix announced that the U.S. Food and Drug Administration (FDA) had conditionally accepted the trade name, TONMYA™, for TNX-102 SL for the management of fibromyalgia.